telerik/ajax-docs/controls/editor/managing-content/content-area-appearance/custom-stylization.md

 ![Populated Tool Bar From Css Classes](images/PopulatedToolBarFromCssClasses.png)

->note Class name (Value) set within the **CSSClasses** property, which does not exist as selector in one of the CSS files will not be populated in the menu.
+>tip Class name (Value) set within the **CSSClasses** property, which does not exist as selector in one of the CSS files will not be populated in the menu.
 The opposite - if there is a class name not set within the **CSSClasses** , but exists in a CSS file will be restricted also.

 ## User functionality for previewing the content without custom stylization